The physical connection

 Read this article on how to use it!

-It is important to have a RS232 port on you laptop, but not many doesn't have that anymore, therefore you will need this USB->RS232 adapter
+It is important to have a RS232 port on you laptop, but most laptops doesn't have that anymore, therefore you will need this USB->RS232 adapter